nurilak/3-column-preview-card/README.md

 ### What I learned

-In this challenge I learn more about CSS of website responsivnes and image configurations, also usage <section> HTML element and code commenting.
+In this challenge I learn more about CSS of website responsivnes and image configurations, also usage of <section> HTML element and code commenting.

 ### Continued development